 With those goals in mind, let's continue further to finalize our custom integration.
-You'll be instructed to select which board and group you want to create these new items in, as well as what to name the item, and the various column values you'd like to set for this item.
+You'll be instructed to select which board you want to create these new items in, as well as what to name the item:

-In this example, we'll be taking the "Article Name" column from our Google Sheet and utilizing that as our Item Name:
+In this example, we'll be taking the "First Name" and "Last Name" columns from our Google Sheet and utilizing that as our Item Name: